Urinary tract infection (UTI): symptoms, causes & treatment

 The most common type of UTI, also known as a bladder infection, may cause frequent and uncomfortable urination.
 You may also experience pelvic pressure and lower belly pain.

 A lower urinary tract infection causing inflammation of the urethra.
-Common symptoms include a burning sensation or pain with urination and discharge.
+Common symptoms include a discharge or a burning sensation or pain with urination.

 If the infection spreads to your kidneys, it can lead to serious health problems.
 Symptoms of a kidney infection can include back or side pain, a fever over 100 degrees, chills or hot flashes, headache and nausea.

-Contact your health care provider if you’re experiencing any symptoms of a UTI.
+Contact your doctor if you’re experiencing any symptoms of a UTI.

 Urinary tract infection (UTI) causes